stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar network use`

 Set the default network that will be used on all commands.
-This allows you to skip `--network` or setting a environment variable, while reusing this value in all commands that require it
+This allows you to skip `--network` or setting an environment variable, while reusing this value in all commands that require it

 **Usage:** `stellar network use [OPTIONS] <NAME>`